 Did You Know?

-Americans check their phones 8 billion times a day or 46 times per day on average.
+On average, Americans check their phones 46 times per day on average or 8 billion times per day as a country.
 This is up from 33 times per day in 2014.

 Technology’s Adverse Effect on Mental Health

 Technology in general, and the internet in particular, has actually been connected with the development of a number of mental health problems.
 While more research is needed, some of the most cited is internet addiction.

 Internet addiction disorder shares many similar features when compared with other forms of addiction, such as withdrawal symptoms when online access is denied.

 Internet addictions can be problematic because it can negatively impact academic and professional success, as well as one’s ability to communicate effectively in person.

 Link between social media and mental health issues

 Studies have also shown a link between depression and the use of social media sites, such as Facebook, Twitter, and Instagram.